 It’s been snowing and snowing in Reno which means I’ve been baking and baking and paying the neighbor kids to shovel my driveway which is the ultimate form of self-care in case you’re wondering.
 I’m feeling really optimistic that I might even have my first white Christmas after almost 10 years living in Northern Nevada.
 Cross your fingers for me!

 Anyways, I’m determined to really immerse myself in Christmas for the next 10 days starting with these cookies!
-Sure, I didn’t get around to the gorgeous piped gingerbread cookies I say I’ll make every year.
+Sure, I didn’t get around to the gorgeous piped mini gingerbread cookies I say I’ll make every year.

+But these are an amazing (quicker) alternative.
 I unapologetically ate six of these cookies right out of the oven and I’d do it again.
 This recipe is based off the classic gingerbread cookie I developed when I was in pastry school.
 But I also wanted just a hint of chocolate.
 Not a full-on chocolate flavor but like, halfway there.
 Oh and of course we needed that raw sugar coating for prettiness and crunch.

 Flour, sugar, butter, cocoa powder, spices, and other baking ingredients in white, grey, and wood bowls on a white counter.